princeahmed/toto/readme.md

                          RANDOM_REVIEW (Repeater)

 * add emoji plus instead of text +
+* add height/ width control on the customization tab
+* add theme and data source type tab to the notification edit screen
+* for each data source item there will be various option like for product woocommerce, edd for review freemius, trustpilot

 * Name the plugin to notification-plus
 * PRO - Random Review, Countdown
 * Fix: Statistics summary, count